davethegut/Work/guides/Windows_Sidecar_setup.md

 ## Notes before getting started

 - When choosing what version of Sidecar to install, you must choose the version based off the Graylog version you are currently using.
-You can find the windows sidecar install link [here](https://github.com/Graylog2/collector-sidecar/releases/).
+You can find the windows Sidecar install link [here](https://github.com/Graylog2/collector-sidecar/releases/).

 | Sidecar version  | Graylog Version |
 | ------------- |:-------------:|